saifalfalah/react-handbook/content/javascript-classes/index.md

 People coming from Java or Python or other languages had a hard time understanding the intricacies of prototypal inheritance, so the ECMAScript committee decided to introduce a syntactic sugar on top of them, and resemble how classes-based inheritance works in other popular implementations.

-This is important: JavaScript under the hoods is still the same, and you can access an object prototype in the usual way.
+This is important: JavaScript under the hood is still the same, and you can access an object prototype in the usual way.

 ## A class definition